 Thus accurate precipitation data are essential to properly simulate the runoff process.
 Runoff can constitute a significant portion of the diversion.
-For example, from Water Year 2004 through Water Year 2009 (a water year extends from October 1 of the preceding year through September 30 of the current calendar year), runoff from the Des Plaines River watershed constituted a 213 cfs (7.2 percent) deduction from the Romeoville or Lemont measurement record in the diversion computations.
-In the cross-check approximations, the Lake Michigan watershed runoff constituted a 982 cfs (31 percent) share of the total allowed diversion.
+For example, for WY 2012 (October 1, 2011 through September 30, 2012), runoff from the Des Plaines River watershed constituted a 138.7 cfs (6.1 percent) deduction from the Lemont measurement record in the diversion computations.
+In the cross-check approximations, the Lake Michigan watershed runoff constituted a 623 cfs (28 percent) share of the total allowed diversion (USACE Chicago District, 2012).

-However, the precipitation data available for use by the accounting procedure prior to Water Year 1990 (particularly Water Years 1984-1989) displayed patterns inconsistent with known, long-term Chicago-area patterns (e.g., Changnon, 1961, 1968; Huff and Changnon, 1973; Vogel, 1988, 1989; Peppler, 1990, 1991a, 1993a).
+However, the precipitation data available for use by the accounting procedure prior to WY 1990 (particularly WYs 1984-1989) displayed patterns inconsistent with known long-term Chicago area patterns (e.g., Changnon, 1961, 1968; Huff and Changnon, 1973; Vogel, 1988, 1989; Peppler, 1990, 1991a, 1993a).
 These patterns also diverge from the known urban effects found within the precipitation patterns for the Cook County region for heavier rainfall 1949-1974 distributions (Huff and Vogel, 1976), particularly toward the south, and within patterns observed during the operation of a dense raingage network and radar system in the Chicago area during the late 1970s (Changnon, 1980, 1984).

 The unusual patterns were caused by abnormally low precipitation totals at a select number of the 13 sites used by the accounting procedure (Figure 1).
-Inspection of these sites (Vogel, 1988), which are irregularly distributed over the region, revealed that low precipitation totals were caused by 1) inadequate gage exposure (e.g., gages situated on rooftops or too near natural or artificial air flow-restricting
+Inspection of these sites (Vogel, 1988), which are irregularly distributed over the region, revealed that low precipitation totals were caused by 1) inadequate gage exposure (e.g., gages situated on rooftops or too close to natural or artificial air flow-restricting obstructions) and 2) different observation, data reduction, and quality control practices used by the individual groups responsible for raingage operation and data collection (National Weather Service - NWS, Metropolitan Water Reclamation District of Greater Chicago - MWRDGC, and City of Chicago - CC).
+Vogel (1988) established that the unusual precipitation patterns began occurring in the late 1960s when some changes were made in data collection and reduction.

 Figure 1.
-Raingage locations used for diversion accounting purposes prior to Water Year 1990.
+Raingage locations used for diversion accounting purposes prior to WY 1990.
 These include National Weather Service gages located at Chicago O'Hare AP, Midway 3 SW, University of Chicago, and Park Forest; City of Chicago gages located at Mayfair PS, Springfield PS, South WPP, and Roseland PS; and Metropolitan Water Reclamation District of Greater Chicago gages located at Glenview, Skokie North Side STP, Erie SDO, West Southwest STP, and Calumet STP.